LosoncziTamas/LosoncziTamas.github.io/_drafts/2020-02-22-common-mistakes.md

         Destroy(transform.GetChild(0).gameObject);
     }
 ```
+Since destroying actually happens after the update loop has finished, the previous code runs infinitely.
 Using foreach loop is a proper alternative.

 ```
     foreach (Transform child in transform)